Weighing the Pros and Cons of Qualifying for Your Tax Career In-House or with the Big 4 – Deloitte, PwC, EY, and KPMG

 As a tax professional in the UK, you have various options regarding where and how you want to develop your career.
-One of your most significant decisions is whether to qualify in-house or pursue your tax qualifications through the Big 4 accounting firms.
-In this blog, we’ll explore the differences between these two paths, discussing the advantages and challenges of each to help you make an informed decision about your tax career.
+We teamed up with Gianina Ticu, Tax Manager EMEA at Freshworks to help guide you through one of the most significant career decisions you could ever make – whether to qualify in-house or pursue your tax qualifications through the Big 4 accounting firms – Deloitte, PwC, EY, and KPMG.

 In-house tax roles can be quite appealing for many professionals because they provide a unique perspective on a single company or group of companies.
 Working directly for an organisation, often as part of their finance or tax department, allows you to focus on the specific tax affairs of the company, developing a deeper understanding of its tax structure and needs.
 Additionally, in-house tax professionals often have more opportunities to develop their commercial awareness, as they are exposed to the business’s inner workings and directly impact its financial health.